yukoliesh/random-color-generator/README.md

 ﻿# random-color-generator
 ## Purpose of this app
-This is one of my learning project.
+This is one of my learning projects.
 My goal in this project is to learn how React Hooks work with using REST api.
 I used the color API from here: https://www.thecolorapi.com/